 Mixing ingredients to make cocktails

-Knowing ingredients and ability to suggest cocktails based on likes and dislikes
+Knowing ingredients and the ability to suggest cocktails based on likes and dislikes

 Remembering to check customers’ identification